 GLIMPSES OF HOPE

 Needless to say, there is still a long way to go, and new challenges to meet.
 While climate change is not the direct cause of the bushfires, scientists warn that higher temperatures and more drought will lead to longer fire seasons, and more frequent and intense fires in the future.
+New research has found that human-induced climate change increased the risk of the weather conditions that drove the fires by at least 30%.

 Australia’s wildlife is on the road to recovery, but it’s a road paved by the actions we choose to take.
 Surely the time has come for a drastic change of direction.